QuantLet/Genus_proximum_cryptos/README.md

 # Genus_proximum_cryptos
-This is a repository for the paper "A genus-differentia approach for the time series of cryptocurrencies returns", Wolfgang Karl Härdle , Daniel Traian Pele, Niels Wesselhöfft
+This is a repository for the paper "Phenotypic convergence of cryptocurrencies", Daniel Traian Pele, Niels Wesselhöfft, Wolfgang Karl Härdle, Michalis Kolossiatia, Yannis Yatracos.